X-O1/yield-router/README.md

 Each user is assigned their own YieldRouter contract, deployed via a factory.
 Only the assigned user (owner) can deposit or withdraw principal.
 They can optionally permit others to route yield to themselves or route to any address they choose.

 All internal math is done in RAY units (1e27) for precision.
-User-facing amounts (inputs, outputs, events) are in WAD units (1e18), matching the decimals of most principal tokens like USDC.
+User-facing amounts (inputs, outputs, events) are in WAD units (1e18).

 ---